apache/iotdb/docs/UserGuide/Server/Cluster Setup.md

 # Cluster Setup
 For installation prerequisites, please refer to [Installation Prerequisites](../Get%20Started/QuickStart.md)
-## Cluster environment construction
+## Start Service
 Users can build clusters in pseudo-distributed mode or distributed mode.
 The main difference between pseudo-distributed mode and distributed mode is the difference in `seed_nodes` in the configuration file.
 For detail descriptions, please refer to [Cluster Configuration Items](#Cluster Configuration Items).

 To start the service of one of the nodes, you need to execute the following commands:

 ```bash